ayeshrodz/bills-tracker/README.md

 *   **React Profiler:** Use the React DevTools Profiler to record interactions (adding/editing bills) and confirm render counts and timings before/after code changes.
 *   **Network Monitoring:** In the browser Network tab, filter for `bills` or `bill_attachments` to ensure each action issues exactly one Supabase request.
 *   **Console Timing:** When investigating a slowdown, temporarily wrap service calls in `console.time`/`console.timeEnd` to measure durations—just remove these logs before committing.

+## Filtering & Pagination

+*   The bills grid loads 25 records at a time, with a “Load more” control at the bottom when additional results are available.
+*   Filters (category, billing month/year, payment date range, amount range) live between the summary cards and the grid.
+Click “Apply filters” to refresh the list or “Reset” to clear.
+*   Summary cards reflect the filtered view; the footer shows how many results are currently displayed out of the filtered total.

 ## Authentication Flow